distributeaid/docs/needs-assessment/collections.md

 - Naming Conventions for the Strapi Collections
 - How to create a Collection
 - How to rename a Collection
-- List of Strapi Collections relating to the Needs Assessment
+- List of Strapi Collections Related to the Needs Assessment

 ## What's in a collection

-A collection is one of three Strapi content-types, formally known as a collection-type, and contains various fields for the data used to populate that collection.
-These felds can be added during the creation of a collection or afterward during edits/updates to the collection.
+A **collection** is one of Strapi's three content-types (formally called a _collection-type_).
+It contains fields that define the data structure for that collection.
+Fields can be added when creating the collection or later during edits and updates.

+### Viewing a Collection
-To view a collection:
+To view a collection in Strapi:
-1. The Strapi Admin panel must be running in your browser.
+1. Ensure the **Strapi Admin Panel** is running in your browser.

-2. Select the Content Manager icon from the navigation menu in the Strapi Admin panel (see Figure 1).
-A list of collections to choose from should now appear in a column beside the navigation menu.
+2. Select the **Content Manager** icon from the navigation menu (see Figure 1).
+A list of available collections will appear.

-3. Select the collection type you wish to view by clicking on the name of the collection (for example, Product.Category)
+3. Click the name of the collection you want to view (for example, `Product.Category`)

-4. In the browser, you should now see the title of the collection at the top and a table that displays some of the fields for that collection.
-If the collection has been populated, a list of options available for that collection will also appear in the table.
+4. The main panel should now display the collection title and a table showing several of its fields.
+If entries exist, they'll appear as rows in the table.

-5. To view all of the fields in that collection, click the view settings toggle that displays over the top right corner of the table (see Figure 2).
-The fields that are currently displayed in the table will be checked as Displayed Fields.
-Here, you can choose which fields to view, reset the fields for viewing, or configure the view of fields for display.
+5. To view or customize the displayed fields, select the **View settings** toggle above the top-right corner of the table (see Figure 2).
+In this panel, you can:
+    * Choose which fields to display
+    * Reset the default view
+    * Configure the display order of fields

+### Automatically Generated Fields
-Strapi automatically generates and populates the following fields in a collection:
+Strapi automatically creates and populates the following fields in every collection:

-* id
+* `id`
-* createdAt
+* `createdAt`
-* createdBy
+* `createdBy`
-* documentId
+* `documentId`
-* updatedAt
+* `updatedAt`
-* updatedBy
+* `updatedBy`

-Other fields (like name) are determined by the data requirements established for each collection.
+Other fields (such as `name`) are determined by the data requirements specific to each collection and are added manually during collection creation or during updates.

-Some fields in specific collections are automatically populated as a result of the setup implemented during creation.
-For more details on these specific fields in our Strapi collections, follow the [field-types](./field-types.md) link.
+Some collections also contain auto-populated fields configured during setup.
+For details about these specific fields, see [field-types](./field-types.md).